arriven/db1000n/README.md

 - `base64_encode`
 - `base64_decode`

-Please refer to official go documentation for these
+Please refer to official go documentation and code for these for now